 3. Know the Fees and APRs Associated With Your Card

 Another important fee to be aware of is the penalty APR.
-This is a special interest rate some credit cards will apply to balances once you miss a payment.
-Missed payments could cause you to lose your promotional 0% interest rate and trigger a new, higher penalty APR to kick in.
-Though you should always strive to make all payments on time, check with your creditor to see what would happen if you missed a payment—just so you can be prepared should something unfortunate happen.
+This is a special interest rate some credit cards apply to balances once you miss a payment.
+Missed payments could cause you to lose your promotional 0% interest rate and trigger a new, higher-penalty APR.

 Check Your Credit Before You Apply

 A 0% intro APR credit card usually requires good or excellent credit to qualify, but the higher your score, the better your approval odds and favorable terms.
 Keep in mind, a wide variety of credit cards approve applicants with fair or limited credit, so it's worth exploring all of your options.

 Consider checking your FICO® Score for free before applying to get a sense of where your credit stands and compare credit cards based on your FICO® Score.